-In 2003 I was employed as an oral history worker for a project called Before Stonewall.
+In 2003 I was an oral history worker for a project called Before Stonewall.

-The project came about because there was a concern that older LGBT people’s accounts of life in the UK before the advent of the gay liberation movement were being lost.
+Older LGBT people’s accounts of life in the UK during criminalisation and before the gay liberation movement were being lost.

-I was part of a small team, supported by the Heritage Lottery Fund and administrated by the now defunct Gay and Lesbian Arts and Media in Brighton, who travelled across the UK, recording oral histories of lesbian, gay, bi and trans people aged 55 and over.
-Between us we recorded over 100 interviews on VHS video tape.
+I was part of a small team, supported by the Heritage Lottery Fund and administrated by Gay and Lesbian Arts and Media in Brighton.
+We travelled across the UK, gathering oral histories of lesbian, gay, bi and trans people aged 55 and over.
+We trained a cohort of community oral historians.
+Between us we recorded over 100 interviews on video.

-These tapes can be accessed via the British Library in London.
+These video tapes can be accessed via the British Library in London.

 60s counterculture, abortion, academia, acceptance of sexuality, acting, activism, AIDS, alcoholism, alternative relationships, army life, Australia, the baby boom, Bears, becoming a rabbi, being a married lesbian, being a refugee, being a tomboy, being an immigrant, bisexuality, blackmail, Brighton, butch identity, butch/femme, Campaign for Homosexual Equality, childhood abuse, class, the closet, coded sexuality, The Coleherne, coming out, coming out later in life, cottaging, criminalisation, criminality, cruising scene, depression, developing lesbian trans identity, diaries, early gay media, early relationships, early sexual experiences, the European scene, falling in love, family, fear of exposure, feminism, gay publishing, gay relatives, gay rights, gay subcultures, Gay Sweatshop, gender identity, generational differences, girlfriends, The Gay Liberation Front, hidden relationships, high society, gay parents, The Gateways, illegality, internalised hatred, Joe Orton, The Labour Party, law change, lesbian feminism, lesbian life in the military, maintaining a secret relationship, Manchester, marriage, medical experiments, medicalisation of homosexuality, meeting partners, mental health, mental illness, military life, the Montague case, Nazism, New York, non-monogamous relationships, Norwich, Notting Hill, nursing, older gay men, Oxford, parenthood, partnership rights, party scene, The Peace movement, police harassment, political life, pornography, private education, psychology, public life, queerbashing, relationships, religion, Zimbabwe/Rhodesia, secrecy, self-esteem, sex, sex codes, sex work, showbiz, SM, Spare Rib, Sexually Transmitted Diseases, struggling with identity, suicide, Tanzania, teaching, theatre, trade unions, travel, using contact advertisements, The US in the 1950s, US/UK culture , venereal disease, Victim, violence, Wales, wartime, the women’s liberation movement, women’s status, work.